Rhett Butler

 Rhett Butler in a peat swamp in Central Kalimantan, Indonesian Borneo

-Outside of these pursuits, Rhett Butler has advised a wide range of organizations, including governments, multilateral development agencies, media outlets, academic institutions, foundations, and private sector entities.
+Outside of these pursuits, Rhett has advised a wide range of organizations, including governments, multilateral development agencies, media outlets, academic institutions, foundations, and private sector entities.
 He has been an information source for the BBC, CNN, CBS, NBC, Fox News, National Geographic, the Wall Street Journal, Fortune Magazine, Business Week, Bloomberg, the Discovery Channel, Animal Planet, Reuters, Voice of America, the Associated Press, the San Francisco Chronicle, the L.A.
 Times, the New York Times, the Washington Post, Vice, and Forbes, among others.

-Rhett Butler also speaks regularly on topics surrounding forests and the environment (especially trends in deforestation and conservation technology) and new media.
+Rhett also speaks regularly on topics surrounding forests and the environment (especially trends in deforestation and conservation technology) and new media.
 He has spoken at Stanford University, the University of California at Berkeley, the University of California at Santa Cruz, the National University of Singapore, USAID, ETH Zurich, the Association for Tropical Biology and Conservation, UNFCCC conferences, Google, Microsoft, Patagonia, Cisco, Yale University, Cornell University, Columbia University, Xishuangbanna Tropical Botanical Garden of the Chinese Academy of Sciences, the Smithsonian Tropical Research Institute, and Stony Brook University, among other places and events.
 In 2011 and 2012 he participated in the U.S. State Department Speakers Program in Indonesia.

-Rhett Butler’s work has been published outside of his web sites, including magazines, newspapers, online media, and academic journals (see below).
+Rhett’s work has been published outside of his web sites, including magazines, newspapers, online media, and academic journals (see below).
 His photos have appeared in hundreds of publications.

-In September 2011 Rhett Butler published RAINFORESTS, a book about rainforests geared toward kids.
+In September 2011 Rhett published RAINFORESTS, a book about rainforests geared toward kids.
 The text is based on the popular mongabay kids’ section and includes more than 150 photos.

 Rhett’s TEDxYouth talk in 2010. event footage.